Bowerbird/bowerbird-web/README.md

 *	A social network without walls, closed doors or exclusivity; totally open, totally visible and totally collaborative
 *	A continuous activity stream of natural history observations
 *	A workspace tool for the Citizen Science as well as the Scientific Biodiversity and Biosecurity communities where individuals can form groups; communicate and collaborate; make, discuss and identify their observations.
-*	An aggregator of observational data (specimen and images/video) and community comment into species pages with the added richness of interpretation from external sources (eg. ALA, GBIF, BHL, specimen data, mapping overlays: rainfall, climate, vegetation).
+*	An aggregator of observational data (specimen and images/video) and community comment into species pages with the added richness^ of interpretation from external sources (eg. ALA, GBIF, BHL, specimen data, mapping overlays: rainfall, climate, vegetation).
+Well this last part (^) is on the wishlist.

 The Technology Stack